JaredScar/Badssentials/README.md

 `exports['Badssentials'].GetPeaceTimeStatus()` | Returns the current status of peacetime.
 (Server Side) `exports['Badssentials'].IsDisplaysHidden()` | Returns true/false on whether or not Displays are hidden.
 (Client Side)

+Events;

+`"Badssentials:AOPChange"` Paramaters; (oldAOP, newAOP, sourceID) | This is meant to be used for intergration purposes.
+We reccommend adding a source check before running your custom code to combat exploits/spam.